dustintdn/dustintdn/README.md

 ### Hi there.
 I'm Dustin! 👋
-Data Scientist & QMSS master's student @columbia with an interest in people analytics and nlp.
+Data Scientist in People Analytics & Quantitative Methods in the Social Sciences (QMSS) master's student @ Columbia.
 This is my playground for exploring new project ideas and experiments!
 <!--
 **dustintdn/dustintdn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.